MerkulovDaniil/optim/docs/applications/rendezvous.md

 \end{align*}
 $$

-We want these bodies to meet in future at some point $$T$$ in such a way, that preserve minimum energy through the path.
+We want these bodies to meet in future at some point $T$ in such a way, that preserve minimum energy through the path.
 We will consider only kinetic energy, which is proportional to the squared speed at each point of time, that's why optimization problem takes the following form:

 $$
 \begin{align*}